kkibria/my_cookbook/src/topics/raspberrypi.md

 > Remove the code after debugging is complete.
-Otherwise it may expose information leading into security risk for your application. ``post`` requests can not be redirected, broweser turns it into a ``get`` request and then the request fails.
+Otherwise it may expose information leading into security risk for your application. ``post`` requests can not be redirected, browser turns it into a ``get`` request and then the request fails.

 ## Using cython
 install cython first.